I have a lot of guys who read the blog, and I get tons of emails from guys, and the most common problem I hear about is, “my wife never wants sex!”

 So today I want to present 10 of the most common reasons I’ve come across why a woman may say “no”.
 If you’re one of my female readers, read the list, and if you think I’m missing something, chime in in the comments!
 And if you’re a guy, read the list and see if any resonate with you–and then talk to your wife about them.
 (And if that’s hard to do, here’s a post I wrote a while ago to start get the conversation about valuing sex in marriage going).

-So here are 10 reasons a woman doesn’t want sex:
+So here are 10 reasons your wife might not want sex:

 1. She doesn’t feel connected to you.

 Men make loved in order to feel loved, whereas women need to feel loved in order to make love.